Barry-dE/Barry-dE/README.md

 👋 Hello!
-I am Barigbue Nbira, I'm a passionate software engineer and technical writer with a deep love for Cloud DevOps, Software Development, and Creative Development.
-I thrive in dynamic environments where I can merge my technical expertise with my creative mindset.
+I am Barigbue Nbira, I'm a passionate software engineer and technical writer with a deep love for all things software.
+I'm interested in:
+- Cloud DevOps
+- Blockchain
+- Web
 I embrace Agile/Scrum methodologies to deliver high-quality software solutions efficiently.

-I enjoy collaborating with cross-functional teams, fostering communication, and ensuring seamless integration between development and operations.
-I am fascinated by the potential of Web3 technologies and the decentralized web.

 ### Badges